Skip to main content

 • meta/tasks.jsonl

-If a tool also writes meta/tasks.parquet, treat it as supplementary; do not infer a different format version from it alone.
+If a tool emits meta/tasks.parquet, treat it as supplemental—do not infer the format generation from that file alone.

-• Current LeRobot training and dataset tooling: oriented toward v3.0
+• Modern LeRobot training + dataset tooling — biased toward v3.0

 Further reading